da4ml: Distributed Arithmetic for Real-time Neural Networks on FPGAs: Experiments

 We show the out-of-context results after place-and-route for the high-level feature jet tagging network~\cite{hls4ml} on the VU13P FPGA.
 The network is a fully-connected neural network with 4 dense layers of sizes $16\rightarrow64\rightarrow32\rightarrow16\rightarrow16\rightarrow5$.
-In Table~\ref{tab:jsc_200MHz} and Table~\ref{tab:jsc_1GHz}, we show the resource utilization and latency of the network synthesized against target clock frequencies of 200 MHz and 1 GHz, respectively.
-Vitis 2023.2 is used for HLS synthesis, and the total latency is not specified but left to the HLS tool.
+Table~\ref{tab:jsc_200MHz} and Table~\ref{tab:jsc_1GHz} show the resource utilization and latency of the network synthesized against target clock frequencies of 200 MHz and 1 GHz, respectively.
 All designs are fully pipelined with an II of 1 clock cycle.

-When the target clock frequency is 200 MHz, the designs optimized with the \texttt{da4ml} algorithm always meet the timing constraints, whereas \texttt{hls4ml}'s latency-optimized designs failed to meet timing for the model with 76.9\% accuracy.
+When the target clock frequency is 200 MHz, the designs optimized with the \texttt{da4ml} algorithm always meet the timing constraints, whereas \texttt{hls4ml}'s latency-optimized designs fail to meet timing for the model with 76.9\% accuracy.
 In all cases, \texttt{da4ml} reduces LUT consumption by $\sim10$\% for this network.
 To obtain the maximum frequency, we resynthesized the designs with a target clock frequency of 1 GHz.
 Under this setting, the designs optimized with the \texttt{da4ml} algorithm are pipelined with fewer stages and achieve $\mathrm{F}_\mathrm{max}$ values similar to or higher than the baseline \texttt{hls4ml} designs.
 As more registers are inserted, LUT fusion and sharing are less effective, and the LUT utilization is higher than for the designs with a 200 MHz target clock frequency.
 The DSP utilization is reduced to 0 in all cases with \texttt{da4ml}.

 [1]{\multirow{2}{*}{#1}}